JeffRisberg/re32/README.md

-from chapter 5 of the React Quickly book.
+from chapter 5 of the React Quickly book - Stateful components

+Counter and Calculator